rust-lang/rfcs/text/0000-undisambiguated-expr-generics.md

 little-to-no performance regressions when modifying the parser and without taking advantage of `::` optionality, this should not be a problem.

+When `undisambiguated_expr_generics` is not enabled, the parser modifications will allow us to provide better diagnostics: specifically, we'll be able to correctly suggest (in a machine- applicable manner) using `::` whenever the user has actually typed undisambiguated generic arguments.
+The current diagnostic suggestions suggesting the use of `::` trigger whenever there are chained comparisons, which has false positives and does not provide a fix suggestion.

 An allow-by-default lint `disambiguated_expr_generics` will be added to suggest removing `::` when the feature is enabled.
 This is undesirable in most existing codebases, as the number of linted expressions is likely to be large, but could be useful for new codebases and in the future.

-Note that, apart from for those users who explicitly increase the level of the lint, no steps are taken to discourage the use of `::` at this stage.
+Note that, apart from for those users who explicitly increase the level of the lint, no steps are taken to discourage the use of `::` at this stage (including in tools, such as rustfmt).

 # Drawbacks
 [drawbacks]: #drawbacks